 The old power plant stands over the water, while being eaten by the forest.

 Since I'd had enough of un-level hiking, I didn't go down to the bottom of the falls, but instead returned to my parked car.
 Near my parking space was the Columbia Street Bridge, which transverses the Six Mile Creek gorge, about a thousand feet (by my rough estimation) downstream of the falls.

-For more on Wells Falls, go to American Byways, or watch this YouTube video.
+For more on Wells Falls, watch this YouTube video.